8 Ways to Manage Teams Through Change

 When coaching, you are trying to get the individual to think and solve problems.
-They can know more than you, yet there is lots you can help them with.
+They can know more than you, yet there is lots with which you can help them.

 With mentoring, you are passing on your knowledge and experience to the other person.

 Give them open, honest, and useful feedback whenever possible.
 Make sure you praise more than you criticise.
 The more feedback you give that genuinely helps team members, the better they will understand what is going well and what still needs improvement.
 Help them work through how they will improve.

 The seventh way to manage teams through change: Hold team members to account